 Cinderella at the Gillian Lynne Theatre will require a negative lateral flow test from every attendee over 11 from 18 August.

 There is no distinction between the types of theatres that would need vaccine passports.
 Outdoor theatres are deemed to be safer than indoor theatres, as ventilation is better.

 Could vaccine passports stop people from going to the theatre?

-Should I be worried if I want to see a show and won’t have a vaccine passport?
+Should I be worried if I don't have a vaccine passport?

-The West End will be home to world premieres like Get Up, Stand Up!
+Official vaccine passports have not been made compulsory.
+But, it's likely that if you are going to the theatre, you will have to prove you've had two Coronavirus vaccine doses or you have a negative test.
+The West End will be home to world premieres in 2021 including Get Up, Stand Up!
 The Bob Marley Story, as well as new London musicals like Back to the Future and Frozen.
 Find out our top 10 shows coming to London in 2021 and book theatre tickets with LondonTheatre.co.uk.

 Article Updated: 26 July 2021